roolebo/tianocore.github.io/MinnowBoardMax.md

    * How to enable fTPM feature
 * The open source firmware project is available from the TianoCore GitHub:
    * https://github.com/tianocore/edk2-platforms/tree/devel-MinnowBoardMax-UDK2017

+### UEFI Firmware - Development
+The EDK II development firmware for the MinnowBoard Max / Turbot is now available.
+Please see the [Valleyview2 Readme](https://github.com/tianocore/edk2-platforms/blob/master/Platform/Intel/Vlv2TbltDevicePkg/Readme.md) for instructions to download and build a firmware image.
+This development firmware is ECP free and can cowork with the latest updates from EDK II.